alttch/bma-info/eva-mlkit/client/R/index.rst

 If Machine learning kit server is used with a front-end and API methods are mapped to the same port, the argument "mlkit" of *eva.session* function can be just set to TRUE.
-If Machine learning kit server is not installed, do not set this argument or set it to *NULL*.
+If Machine learning kit server is not installed, do not set this argument or set it to *FALSE*.

 A client can read mapping from a CSV file with fields "oid", "status", "value" and "database" (can be omitted if ML kit server is used):